|Fine, now spend another hundred|

 - Nearly every single good, great, and famous drummer plays the hihat the normal way, with the crossover.
 More than 99% of them.
 The idea that their playing is inhibited creatively because of it is ludicrous, and if they can deal with it, you should be able to, too.
 The handful of well-known drummers who do the open thing are generally maverick types (Lenny White and Billy Cobham, for example) who are also technical monsters.
 The one good drummer I've personally encountered who plays that way is a lefty who decided to switch to a regular right-handed set up.

-- The actual crossover is very small, and- since we use ~16" long drum sticks- does not involve crossing arms or hands.
-I accomplish it by a little ~15-degree pivot at the shoulder, which swings my hand a few inches to the left, and- due to the nature of geometry- moves the bead of the stick a good deal farther.
-At moderate volume, I can still play my toms with my left from that position.
+- The actual crossover is very small, and— since we use ~16" long drum sticks— does not involve crossing arms or hands.
+I accomplish it by a little ~15° pivot at the shoulder, which swings my hand a few inches to the left, and moves the bead of the stick a good deal farther.
+Thank you, geometry.
+At moderate volumes, I can still play my toms with my left from that position.

 - Yes, developing open-handing playing is a technical challenge, but are we really that lacking in hard things to work on?
-There are many other equally challenging things which will grow your playing musically as well as technically.
-Like seriously studying Afro-Cuban or Brazilian drumming, or jazz, or the Gary Chester method, or the Chaffee method, or dozens of other things I could name.
+There are many other equally challenging things which will grow your playing technically and musically.
+Like seriously studying Afro-Cuban or Brazilian drumming, or jazz, or all the things you can do with Reed, or the Chaffee method, or dozens of other things I could name.
+Practice your paradiddles.

 - If playing the hihat normally is a persistent problem, there are other solutions that do not require hundreds of hours of relearning everything backwards to a professional standard.
 Raising your hihats, or getting a remote hihat are both instant fixes.
-And it's always "permissible" (in my book) to do special grooves open-handed as the situation requires; I call that the Don't Stop Believing exception:
+And there's the Don't Stop Believing exception: you can always work out special grooves open-handed as you feel you need them creatively:

-So, my reservation about open-handed playing is not that it is pointless (though it is)- I'm not against doing pointless things in principle, but I am against doing them for bad, primitively-conceived reasons, which is usually the case with this technique.
+So, my reservation about open-handed playing is not that it is pointless— I'm not against doing pointless things in principle.
+I am against doing them for uninformed reasons, which is usually the case with this technique.
 For an alternative view, see Open-Handed Playing by Dom Famularo and Claus Hessler.